bonomani/devmon/docs/TEMPLATES.md

 ```
 <!----end file--------------------------->

-Note that their variables and their values are each listed on their own
+Note: Variable names and their corresponding values are listed separately,
-newline, and separated by colons.
-This is the format used for most (if not
+each on a new line and separated by colons.
+This format is consistent across
-all) of the files in the Devmon template structure.
+most, if not all, files in the Devmon template structure.

-The 'vendor' and 'model' variables are specific to this particular device
+For this particular device type, the variables 'vendor' and 'model' are
-type -- there should not be another specs file elsewhere in the templates
+unique and should not have the same values in any other specs file within
-tree that has the same values for both variables.
-If there is, Devmon will
+the template tree.
+If duplicates are found, Devmon will detect them as
-complain about trying to redefine a template and reject the second template.
+attempts to redefine a template and will reject the second occurrence.

-The 'snmpver' variable is DEPRECATED and can be safely removed from all
+The 'snmpver' variable is no longer in use and has been deprecated.
+It
-templates as it is not used anymore.
+can be safely removed from all templates.

-The 'sysdesc' variable is used by the type auto-detection that Devmon does
+The 'sysdesc' variable is utilized in Devmon's auto-detection process
-when it initially reads the host from the bb-hosts file (when using the --
+when reading the host from the bb-hosts file (especially when using the
-readbbhosts command line argument).
-This value should be unique when compared
+'--readbbhosts' command line argument).
+This value should be distinct
-to the value of the other templates.
-It's a regular expression, so you can
+from those in other templates and can accommodate complex patterns since
-match a fairly complicated pattern, if you so desire.
+it is interpreted as a regular expression.

 ## Test directory